PrefectHQ/prefect/docs/tutorials/deployments.md

 </div>

 ???+ tip "Ignoring files with `.prefectignore`"
-    By default `prefect deployment build` automatically uploads your flow script and any supporting files in the present working directory to storage (if you've specified remote storage for the deployment).
+    By default, `prefect deployment build` automatically uploads your flow script and any supporting files in the present working directory to storage (if you've specified remote storage for the deployment).

     To exclude files from being uploaded, you can create a `.prefectignore` file. `.prefectignore` enables you to specify files that should be ignored by the deployment creation process.
 [The syntax follows `.gitignore` patterns](https://git-scm.com/docs/gitignore).

-    `.prefectignore` is preconfigured with common artifacts from Python, environment managers, operating system, and other applications that you probably don't want included in flows uploaded to storage.
+    `.prefectignore` is preconfigured with common artifacts from Python, environment managers, operating systems, and other applications that you probably don't want included in flows uploaded to storage.

     It's also a good flow development practice to store flow files and their dependencies in a folder structure that helps ensure only the files needed to execute flow runs are uploaded to storage.